Janicebenita/ForgeMind-AI/README.md

 ## 👤 Author

-Built by **Janice Benita F** as a separate Azure-native industrial intelligence and conference research platform.
+Built by **Janice Benita F** as a separate Azure-native industrial intelligence platform.

 **Connect evidence.
 Understand operations.
 Decide with confidence.**